Post-Operative Care After Plastic Surgery

 Surgical recovery usually begins with elevation and icing.
 To make icing the face easier, we recommend the TheraPearl Reusable Hot & Cold Therapy Face or Eye Mask.
 These masks utilize gel beads to better focus the cooling effect of the mask.
 Elevation of the head can be achieved by sleeping on a couple of pillows, however, the Brentwood Home Zuma Therapeutic Foam Bed Wedge Pillow makes it easier and more comfortable to maintain the elevation in any sleeping position.

 To help with pain control and better skin hydration during the healing process we all recommend the Restore and Repair line from Ageless Millennial Aesthetics.
-The Restore and Repair line of skin care creams and serums includes the CBD and hyaluronic acid-infused CBD Restorative Cream and the Triple Peptide Repair Serum.
-This combination helps provide the hydration and essential building blocks the skin needs to recover after surgery.
+The Restore and Repair line of skin care creams and serums includes the CBD and hyaluronic acid-infused CBD Restorative Cream.
+These help provide the hydration and essential building blocks the skin needs to recover after surgery.